Grate-Oracle-Lewot/GrateCrystal/README.md

 make cattle - Tauros and Miltank, who will face each other, and Girafarig, who will face itself.

-make shucks - Shuckle, Smeargle, and Delibird.
+make shucks - Shuckle, Delibird, and Smeargle.

 make new1 - Three of the new/beta Pokémon, who happen to form a type triangle.